doppar/docs/3.x/getting-started.md

 Doppar makes package development not just possible, but **enjoyable and powerful**.
 Whether you're solving a problem for your own project or building tools for the wider community, **Doppar’s extensibility helps you do it cleanly, efficiently, and in a scalable way**.

 ## Build Something Great
 Doppar is designed to get out of your way—so you can build faster and cleaner.
-From commands (pool) to rich Eloquent ORM tools, Doppar ensures your workflow is smooth and enjoyable.
+From commands (pool) to rich Entity ORM tools, Doppar ensures your workflow is smooth and enjoyable.